thewywy/Sample_Projects/InternationalModule(C++)/README.md

-# setport
-CS 3370 setport by Wyatt Sorenson
+# Setport by Wyatt Sorenson

-to run:
-$./setport
+How to use: $./setport -h
-(This will give the program's usage)

 Setport will listen on a psuedo-socket on a given port.
 A port number can be given or defaulted.
-It can auto-detect the environment's language for English or Spanish.
+It can auto-detect the environment's language for English or Spanish by way of the environmental Variable "LANG".